gaehlerm/SoftwareEngineering/README.md

     return x**0.5
 ```

-This is because `assert` throws an `AssertionError` if the required condition is violated.
-You can even add a message to the `assert` command with the `, "smaller 0"` syntax.
-The only advantage of the second code snippet is that you can use custom exceptions as we'll learn in chapter [?].
+This is because the `assert` statement throws an `AssertionError` if the required condition is violated.
+You can even add a message to the `assert` command using the `, "smaller 0"` syntax.
+The only advantage of the second code snippet is that you can use custom exceptions, as we'll learn in chapter [?].

 ## Test Driven Development

-So far, we wrote tests to check if our code works correctly.
+So far, we have written tests to verify the correctness of our code.
 We wrote the tests once we were done with the code.
 But there is nothing wrong with writing the tests upfront.
-It is called Test Driven Development (TDD) [Test Driven Development: By Example, K. Beck, 2002].
+It is called Test-Driven Development (TDD) [Test Driven Development: By Example, K. Beck, 2002].
 In fact, I recommend using TDD in general.
 It forces you to think more about what you want to do.
-You have to figure out how the test should look like beforehand.
-Once the test is written you need to think about how to implement the feature.
+You have to figure out how the test should look before administering it.
+Once the test is written, you need to think about how to implement the feature.
 The importance of the test cannot be understated.
 It helps you understand what you really have to do.
 The test forces you to structure your code accordingly, which is a really good thing.
-You have to define the interface of a class before writing its implementation.
-With TDD you decouple the code as your tests force you to.
+Before writing the implementation of a class, you must define its interface.
+With TDD you decouple the code because your tests compel you to do so.

-In software development it may happen frequently that you have some model in mind that is supposed to solve your problem.
-But it turns out to be too complex and somehow you don’t manage to get it working.
-This might be a case of YAGNI (You Aren’t Gonna Need It) [https://en.wikipedia.org/wiki/You_aren%27t_gonna_need_it].
-Chances are you’ll never need this complex structure.
-Instead you can write test cases for what you really need and make sure these test cases all pass.
-Everything else you can take care of later on, once you know it’s really needed.
-On a code level, YAGNI can be prevented by writing the tests first.
-If you don't need a piece of code to make the tests pass, just don't write it.
-Even if you really think that it would be important, beautiful and possibly even fun to write this piece of code.
-It's not needed now and chances are it will never be needed at all.
+In software development, it may happen frequently that you have a specific model in mind intended to solve your problem.
+But it turns out to be too complex, and somehow, you don't manage to get it working.
+This might be a case of YAGNI (You Aren't Gonna Need It) [https://en.wikipedia.org/wiki/You_aren%27t_gonna_need_it].
+Chances are you will never need this complex structure.
+Instead, you can write test cases for your specific requirements and ensure that all these test cases pass.
+Everything else can be taken care of later, once you determine that it is truly necessary.
+On a coding level, YAGNI can be prevented by writing tests first.
+If you do not need a piece of code to make the tests pass, simply do not write it.
+Even if you truly believe that it would be significant, aesthetically pleasing, and perhaps even enjoyable to write this piece of code.
+It is not needed now, and chances are it will never be needed at all.

-Maybe you do not fully understand yet how TDD is really going to work.
-Don’t worry.
-You should maybe first get some experience with normal tests.
-At least if you don’t immediately see how a test should look like.
-Or if you don’t know how the final interface of the code will look like.
-Yes, there are several things about TDD that seem a little odd and it takes time getting used to it.
+Perhaps you do not fully understand yet how TDD really works.
+Don't worry.
+You should maybe first gain some experience with standard tests.
+If you don't immediately see how a test should look, at least.
+If you are unsure about the final appearance of the code's interface.
+Yes, there are several aspects of TDD that may seem a little unusual, and it takes time to become accustomed to it.
 But it is worth the effort.
-Keep trying it once in a while and start using TDD more and more often.
+Keep trying TDD once in a while and start using it more and more often.

-### How TDD works
+### How TDD Works

-You write one test for the feature you want to implement or the bug you want to fix.
+You should write one test for the feature you want to implement or the bug you want to fix.
 I repeat: one and only one test.
-In case you have functional and unit tests (I hope so), you may have one open test case for each of them.
-There should be test case which fails at the moment.
-If both, unit and functional tests pass, you can take a day off.
+If you have functional and unit tests (which I hope you do), you might have one pending test case for each of them.
+There should be a test case that currently fails.
+If both unit and functional tests pass, you can take a day off.

 Just kidding.
-If a test passes for unknown reason this is a serious issue that you have to investigate.
-Maybe a feature is already implemented, maybe your test is not testing what it should and has to be refined.
+If a test passes for an unknown reason, this is a serious issue that you have to investigate.
+Perhaps a feature has already been implemented, or your test may not be evaluating its intended functionality and needs to be refined.

-Otherwise you start implementing.
+Otherwise, you should start implementing.
 Figure out why the test fails.
-For new features it’s usually obvious.
-What the test is testing is simply not yet implemented.
-Now it's your task to write just enough code such that the test passes.
+For new features, it's usually obvious.
+The test is currently evaluating a feature that has not been implemented yet.
+Now it's your task to write just enough code so that the test passes.
 No less and no more.
-You don’t have to write great code in this step.
-Just make sure you find a good enough solution such that the test passes.
+You don't have to write great code at this step.
+Just make sure you find a satisfactory solution to ensure the test passes.

-Once the test passes you might have to refactor the code a little to get back into shape.
-You already wrote all the required test cases as a safety net.
+Once the test passes, you might have to refactor the code a little to get it back into shape.
+You have already written all the necessary test cases as a safety precaution.
 And then you are allowed to write the next test case until you are done with the feature and the acceptance test passes as well.

-There is a simple pattern how you write code in TDD.
+There is a simple pattern for writing code in TDD.

 1. Write a failing test.
 2. Write code until the test passes.
-3. Refactor if needed.
+3. Refactor if necessary.

-These three steps you have to repeat over and over again until you are done with your ticket.
+These three steps must be repeated over and over again until you have completed your ticket.

-Also, with TDD you have to do some bigger refactoring once in a while.
+Also, with TDD you have to do some significant refactoring occasionally.
 This is inevitable and has to be taken into consideration.
-These refactorings involve complete components and you'll have to deal with several classes at once.
+These refactorings involve entire components, requiring you to work with multiple classes simultaneously.

-### Importance of TDD
+### The Importance of TDD

-As we learned in the chapter on interfaces, they should always be defined from the user perspective.
-With TDD you are taking the user perspective of your code.
+As we learned in the chapter on interfaces, they should always be defined from the user's perspective.
+With TDD, you are adopting the user's perspective of your code.
 When writing a test, you are a user of the corresponding piece of code.
-Therefore writing your tests before the code forces the programmer to adapt the code to the test.
+Therefore, writing your tests before the code forces the programmer to adapt the code to the test.
 This is a good thing.
-It forces the programmer to write code that is adapting to the user and therefore the interface of the code becomes more user friendly.
+It forces the programmer to write code that adapts to the user, making the interface of the code more user-friendly.

 ### Example of TDD

-TDD is best understood by looking at a short example.
-Let's write a program that converts Arabic numbers (the one we use) into roman numbers.
-As we learned just now, we start by writing a first test case.
+TDD is best understood by examining a brief example.
+Let's write a program that converts Arabic numbers (the ones we use) into Roman numerals.
+As we learned just now, we start by writing the first test case.

 ```py
 # inside test_roman_numbers.py